-UNIQUE DEMAND DRIVERS AND LOCATIONAL ADVANTAGES POSITION DOWNTOWN FOR FUTURE GROWTH, BUT SEGMENTATION OF USES AND PHYSICAL DIVIDES BETWEEN NEIGHBORHOODS ARE KEY CONSTRAINTS.
+UNIQUE DEMAND DRIVERS AND LOCATIONAL ADVANTAGES POSITION DOWNTOWN FOR FUTURE GROWTH, BUT SEGMENTATION OF USES AND PHYSICAL DIVIDES BETWEEN NEIGHBORHOODS ARE KEY CONSTRAINTS

-SUBMARKET CURRENT CONDITIONS OPPORTUNITIES CHALLENGES Cameron Harbor Primarily residential, with newer multifamily and single-family attached product.
-Along Riverwalk, and features marina, but Cameron Hill divides submarket from neighborhoods to the east.
-Prospect of rent growth tailwinds from eventual delivery of The Bend , while still providing lower-density alternative to multifamily product at The Bend and elsewhere in Downtown.
+SUBMARKET CURREN NT CONDITIONS OPPORTUNITIES CHALLENGES Cameron Harbor single-family attache and features marin I, with newer multifamily and ed product.
+Along Riverwalk, na, but Cameron Hill divides neighborhoods to the east.
+Prospect of rent growth tailwinds from eventual delivery of The Bend , while still providing lower- density alternative to multifamily product at The Bend and elsewhere in Downtown.
 Mostly built out with physical barriers limiting further growth; also constrained by lack of neighborhood-serving retail.
-Westside/ Cameron Hill Contains public housing stock and Blue Cross/Blue Shield office campus atop Cameron Hill, but very little retail to serve current residents and employees.
+Westside/ Cameron Hill Cross/Blue Shield c Hill, but very little ret c housing stock and Blue office campus atop Cameron tail to serve current residents I employees.
 Potential development at The Bend will create pressure to urbanize Westside in order to "fill in the gaps" and connect with City Center.
-Existing uses are relatively inefficient use of land but redevelopment may be prohibitively expensive.
-Northshore Significant concentration of retail, including grocery, which draws residents from North Chattanooga and Downtown.
-Recreational amenities along riverfront.
+Existing uses are relatively inefficient use of land, but redevelopment may be prohibitively expensive.
+Northshore grocery, which di Chattanooga and entration of retail, including raws residents from North d Downtown.
+Recreational is along riverfront.
 Superior retail access and developable land creates strong opportunity for rental and for-sale residential product.
 Significant retail deliveries planned for The Bend may draw prospective customers away from Northshore, particularly residents of Southside and other populous area south of the river.
-Riverfront Primary entertainment district of Downtown, with the Tennessee Aquarium, AT&T Field, and Bluff View Art District, all connected by Riverwalk.
-Vibrant public spaces and streetscape appeals to visitors, with room to improve neighborhood-serving uses in line with Riverfront District Master Plan.
+Riverfront the Tennessee Aqu ent district of Downtown, with arium, AT&T Field, and Bluff all connected by Riverwalk.
+Vibrant public spaces and streetscape appeals to visitors, with room to improve neighborhood- serving uses in line with Riverfront District Master Plan.
 Abundance of recreational and cultural amenities and visitor attractions detracts from neighborhood feel.
-City Center Expansive supply of high-rise office and hotel properties, with some lifestyle retail, but very little residential apart from limited adaptive reuse.
-Opportunity to add infill residential product to increase number of residents who both live and work in Downtown and create truly 24/7 livework-play environment.
+City Center properties, with som of high-rise office and hotel le lifestyle retail, but very little rom limited adaptive reuse.
+Opportunity to add infill residential product to increase number of residents who both live and work in Downtown and create truly 24/7 live-work-play environment.
 Adaptive reuse is compelling way to preserve historic buildings but is difficult to accomplish at scale.
 Also, competition with The Bend in the near term could inhibit office absorption.
-MLK/UTC Lower density than Riverfront and City Center, mixed with purpose-built student housing, bars, and restaurants clustered along MLK Boulevard.
+MLK/UTC mixed with purpose Riverfront and City Center, e-built student housing, bars, stered along MLK Boulevard.
 Strength of employment base and steady demand from UTC students create robust demand for mixed-use infill development.
 Lack of readily accessible neighborhood-serving retail, particularly grocery stores, considering this is one of the most populous areas of Downtown.
-Southside Anchored by Chattanooga Choo Choo, featuring variety of restaurants, coffee shops, entertainment, and mostly low-density residential.
+Southside variety of rest entertainment, anooga Choo Choo, featuring aurants, coffee shops, and mostly low-density esidential.
 Great sense of place and small business culture are natural draws for prospective residents from out of state and suburbs.
-Aging infrastructure and underutilized commercial corridors present aesthetic challenges.
-The Bend (Speculative) Large-format industrial with some medical office; mostly blighted and unattractive.
+The Bend (Speculative) rial with some medical office; ated and unattractive.
 Significant residential, retail, hotel, and office deliveries will create vibrant, mixed-use environment that will boost influx of residents and commercial tenants.
-Planned development (especially office and retail) represents a record expansion of supply for Downtown, including product with little marke precedence (e.g. Class A office).
+Planned development (especially office and retail) represents a record expansion of supply for Downtown, including product with little market precedence (e.g. Class A office).